newrelic/nri-flex/docs/apis/file.md

 }
 ```

-The generated sample will contain the following attributes:
+The generated sample contains the following attributes:

 ```
 "leader": "8a69d5f6b7814500",